barumau/pandunia/english/kia_i_dap.md

 However, there is a handful of languages that use the letter X for /ʃ/.
 Basque and Maltese do it without exception.
 Portuguese and Catalan are less consistent, but X stands for /ʃ/ frequently.
 Pandunia word **xampu** is written exactly the same as in Portuguese.
 It means _shampoo_.

 In the Chinese romanization systen, Pīnyīn, the letter X stands for /ɕ/ which is close to /ʃ/.
-Pandunia has many words with X from Chinese, for example **xia, xim** and **xin**.
+Pandunia has many words with X from Chinese, for example **xia, xim, xin** and **xuxi**.

 #### Why is the letter C pronounced like CH?